cycloptux/GiselleBot-Documentation/docs/Contents/Privacy Policy for GiselleBot.md

 information to and from our Services is at your own risk.
 You should only access the Services within a secure environment.

-Hereafter, you\'ll find an exemplary and not exhaustive list of measures we implemented to keep your data safe:
+Hereafter, you'll find an exemplary and not exhaustive list of measures we implemented to keep your data safe:

 -   **User Identification and Discord End User Data Processing:**
-    Wherever possible, the only identification key related to you that is stored on our system is your \"Discord ID\".
-Your \"Discord ID\" is a number provided by the Discord API and linked to your Discord End User Data.
+    Wherever possible, the only identification key related to you that is stored on our system is your "Discord ID".
+Your "Discord ID" is a number provided by the Discord API and linked to your Discord End User Data.
 Your username, message content, data you provide to Discord, etc. is accessed by requesting such data through the